Lesson 5. Verbs and Prepositions (Basic, A Level):

 If you do not have something you can borrow it.
 This means you will use it and give it back to someone.

-You borrow things from people.
+You borrow something from people.
 You can also borrow money from a bank.
-In each case, the idea is that you must give it back.
+In each case, you must give it back later.

 Examples: borrow